COSC481W-2021Fall/capstone-adam-and-the-mod-squad/README.md

 Team Members:

-Sara Schafer: I like to watch anime, read comics, and play video games.
+Sara Schafer: II like to watch anime, read comics, and play video games.
 I also like do art, like watercolor paining.
 My favorite type of video games are mystery games.

 Adam Pollack: I like to disc golf, mountain bike and read, as well as a host of other activites.
 Currently I am a senior on the last semester, and leaning towards a data scientist role.
 My goal is to move to Colorado or Utah as I have family there and love the area.

 Chiara Oxender: I like fantasy and hate javascript.
-I'm working towards getting into cybersecurity again.
-I have had chickens and my dream is to get them once again.

 Sakib Jabbar: I like music, movies, food, and nature.
+I am a second bachelor's student in Computer Science (Applied) at EMU, currently completing my final semester in the program.
+My favorite coding language is Java.

 Jesse Rogalski: I like hiking, movies, music, and gaming.
 I am a senior computer science major on my last semester before I receive my degree.
 Afterwards, I'm considering pursuing a career in video game development.